-Whether it’s a bucket-list trip to visit the Eiffel Tower or a cross-country road trip to see family, seniors are traveling more than any generation before them.
+Whether it’s a bucket-list trip to visit the Eiffel Tower or a cross-country road trip to see family, current seniors travel more than any generation before them.

-The best part of a vacation is the mental and physical relaxation associated with the experience.
-To get a fuller picture of what to expect at your destination, you should read reviews by locals and tourists alike.
-Look for reviews about traveling to and from the hotel, local eateries and entertainment, and overall accessibility.
+One of the best parts of a vacation is the mental and physical relaxation associated with the experience, and amenities play a major role in that.
+Read online reviews from a few different sources to get a fuller picture of what to expect at your destination.
+Look for any mentions of traveling to and from the hotel, local eateries and entertainment, and overall travel accessibility.

 - Mobility: Is this site easily accessed?

-- Location: Is everything you need close to you?
+- Location: Is everything you need near you?

-If you’re one of the more than half of seniors who find booking travel to be difficult, you may consider hiring a professional travel planner.
-A travel advisor can offer both personalized travel recommendations and arrange all the details for you.
-Or you can join 82 percent of baby boomers who are part of loyalty programs to help book your travels.
+If you’re one of the more than half of seniors who find booking travel difficult, you might consider hiring a professional travel planner who can offer personalized recommendations and arrange all the details for you.
+Look for a travel agent that has proper certifications or experience in the areas you’re interested in.
+Don’t hesitate to call around to a few different agents and ask them about their process and qualifications.

 There are a variety of travel clubs to choose from, depending on your interests.
 If you like your vacations to be exploratory and bold, check out adventure clubs such as Elder Treks or ROW Adventures.
 If you want to vacation like a local, research the Global Greeter Network.
 Global Greeter Network offers a system of volunteers around the world that will show you around your travel destination for free, usually through a walking trip.